 S.1.12.
-Manual Weight Entries. - A device when being used for direct sale shall accept an entry of a manual gross or net weight value only when the scale gross or net weight indication is at zero.
+Mannal Weight Entries. - A device when being used for direct sale shall accept an entry of a manual gross or net weight value only when the scale gross or net\ weight indication is at zero.
 Recorded manual weight entries, except those on labels generated for packages of standard weights, shall identify the weight value as a manual weight entry by one of the following terms: "Manual Weight," "Manual Wt," or "MAN WT."
 The use of a symbol to identify multiple manual weight entries on a single document is permitted, provided that the symbol is defined on the same page on which the manual weight entries appear and the definition of the symbol is automatically printed by the recording element as part of the document.

-[Nonretroactive as of January 1, 1993] [Nonretroactive as of January 1, 2005] (Added 1992) (Amended 2004)
+[Nonretroactive as of January 1, 1993] [\Nonretroactive as of January 1, 2005] (Added 1992) (Amended 2004)

-- S.1.13.
-Vehicle On-Board Weighing Systems: Vehicle in Motion.
-When the vehicle is in motion, a vehicle on-board weighing system shall either: - (a) be accurate; or - (b) inhibit the weighing operation.
+S.1.13.
+Vehicle On-Board Weighing Systems: Vehicle in Motion. - When the vehicle is in motion, a vehicle on-board weighing system shall either:

+- (a) be accurate; or - (b) inhibit the weighing operation.
 (Added 1993) - S.2.
-Design of Balance, Tare, Level, Damping, and Arresting Mechanisms. - S.2.1.
-Zero-Load Adjustment. - S.2.1.1.
-General.
-A scale shall be equipped with means by which the zero-load balance may be adjusted.
-Any loose material used for this purpose shall be enclosed so that it cannot shift in position and alter the balance condition of the scale. - S.2.1.2.
+Design of Balance, Tare, Level, Damping, and Arresting Mechanisms.

+S.2.1.
+Zero-Load Adjustment.

+S.2.1.1.
+General. - A scale shall be equipped with means by which the zero-load balance may be adjusted.
+Any loose material used for this purpose shall be enclosed so that it cannot shift in position and alter the balance condition of the scale.

+Except for an initial zero-setting mechanism, an automatic zero adjustment outside the limits specified in S.2.1.3.
+Scales Equipped with an Automatic Zero-Tracking Mechanism is prohibited.
+(Amended 2010)

+S.2.1.2.
 Scales used in Direct Sales.
 A manual zero-setting mechanism (except on a digital scale with an analog zero-adjustment mechanism with a range of not greater than one scale division) shall be operable or accessible only by a tool outside of and entirely separate from this mechanism, or it shall be enclosed in a cabinet.
 Except on Class I or II scales, a balance ball shall either meet this requirement or not itself be rotatable.

-A semiautomatic zero-setting mechanism shall be operable or accessible only by a tool outside of and separate from this mechanism or it shall be enclosed in a cabinet, or it shall be operable only when the indication is stable within:
+A semiautomatic zero-setting mechanism shall be operable or accessible only by a tool outside of and separate from this mechanism or it shall be enclosed in a cabinet, or it shall be operable only when the indication is stable within plus or minus: